-The PPPL drafting department is moving from hand created drawings to electronic drawings using a variety of PPPL-approved electronic drawing Computer Aided Design and Drawing (CADD) software packages.
-Currently two PPPL-approved CADD software packages are approved for use on PPPL projects.
-For mechanical and facilities, the 2D or 3D Pro/Engineer software from Parametric Technology Corporation (PTC) is the standard.
-For electrical 2D drawings, the AutoCAD software from AutoDesk, Incorporated is the standard.
-Other CADD software may be used with prior approval.
+The PPPL Central CADD Design Group is moving from hand created drawings to electronic drawings using a variety of PPPL-approved electronic drawing Computer Aided Design and Drawing (CADD) software packages.
+Currently two PPPL-approved CADD software packages are approved for use on the NCSX project.
+For mechanical and facilities, the 2D or 3D Pro/Engineer (Pro/E) software from Parametric Technology Corporation (PTC) is the standard.
+For electrical 2D drawings, the AUTOCAD software from AutoDesk, Incorporated is the standard.
+Other CADD software may be used with prior approval of the NCSX Engineering Manager, after coordination with the Head, Engineering and Technical Infrastructure Department.

-Notwithstanding the transition from hard copy to electronic drawings, there exist a large number of legacy vellum and other hard copy medium drawings that represent legacy equipment and systems.
+In addition to electronic models and drawings, there exist a large number of legacy vellum and other hard copy medium drawings that represent legacy equipment and systems.
 New fusion experiments such as the National Compact Stellarator Experiment (NCSX) will most likely utilize existing legacy equipment, systems, and PPPL infrastructure to minimize the cost for these experiments.
-These drawings shall retain their original numbers and be maintained in the PPPL Drafting Center as a subset of the PPPL Operations Center.
+These drawings shall retain their original numbers and be maintained in the PPPL Central CADD Design Center.
 The PPPL Drafting Supervisor shall maintain control of these hard copy drawings.
 This Pro/INTRALINK Users Guide only addresses the development, review and approval, and storage requirements of electronic drawings and models.

-Drawings and models created using either the Pro/Engineer or AutoCad (or other approved CADD software) will reside electronically in the Pro/INTRALINK database.
+Drawings and models created using either the Pro/Engineer or AUTOCAD (or other approved CADD software) will reside electronically in the Pro/INTRALINK database.
 This Engineering Standard provides the basic primer on the operation of the Pro/INTRALINK database.
-This manual provides a basic primmer in how to get started in running Pro/INTRALINK.
+This manual provides a basic primer in how to get started in running Pro/INTRALINK.
 The National Compact Stellarator Project (NCSX) will be the first project at PPPL to use Pro/INTRALINK as the data management system for storing drawings and models electronically.
-NCSX drawings and models will be prepared in these CADD programs in accordance with PPPL Engineering Design/Drafting Standard ES-DRFT-001 or the applicable Oak Ridge National Laboratory drafting procedures and standards.
+NCSX drawings and models will be prepared in these CADD programs in accordance with PPPL Engineering Design/Drafting Standard ES-DRFT-001 and Engineering Procedure ENG-010 "Control of Drawings, Software and Firmware", with the exception that drawings developed by the applicable Oak Ridge National Laboratory shall have the ORNL title block.
 Specific details on how to utilize the CADD programs are contained in the operating instruction manuals that come with each respective CADD program.

-This Users Guide is divided into six sections.
+Although other projects at PPPL may use the Pro/INTRALINK database, this Users Guide is specific to the NCSX Project and is divided into six sections.
 Section 1 is an overview introduction.
-Section 2 uses some of the procedures established for NCSX as a method to show how Pro/INTRALINK controls, stores and manages data.
+Section 2 describes how Pro/INTRALINK controls, stores and manages data.
 Section 3 provides the detail of how to get to the user workspace and the central storage area, Commonspace.
 Section 4 provides some of the more important details of running Pro/INTRALINK.
 Section 5 provides the processes of promoting (and demoting) objects.
 Section 6 provides an overview of some miscellaneous functions available in Pro/INTRALINK.